swig/swig/Doc/Manual/src/Fortran.md

 integer(C_INT), protected, public, &
    bind(C, name="swigc_FOO") :: FOO
 ```
-The `%fortranconst`  can be used to explicitly
+The `%fortranconst` directive can be used to explicitly
 enable and disable treatment of a C++ `enum` as a Fortran enumerator; the
 `%nofortranconst` directive forces the values to be wrapped as externally-bound
 C integers.
+See the section on [global constants](#global-constants) for more
+on this directive.

 If an enumeration type has not been defined but is used in a function
 signature, a placeholder `SwigUnknownEnum` enumerator will be generated and